Travel Mermaid

 Wind forward four years, and this secluded cove is where we found ourselves.
 If this is how my year is potentially going to pan out, then please, dear God, if you’re listening, sign me the hell up!

 Haad Khom is tucked away in the north of Koh Phangan, wedged between the more local Chaloklum and the slightly better-known Bottle Beach.
-It was our last day on the island, and we were heading to one of the northwestern beaches, until we found that many were awash with greenish water from temporary algae blooms, along with many monged-out Gen Z-ers recovering from the night before, turning slightly lobster red.
+It was our last day on the island, and we were heading to one of the northwestern beaches, until we found that many were awash with greenish water from temporary algae blooms, along with many monged-out Gen Z-ers recovering from the night before.
 Not really feeling that vibe, the Sailor trailed his finger up the coast and paused at a speck that’s easy to miss.
-About 25 minutes from Sri Thanu, it turned out to be one of the highlights of our trip.
+About 25 minutes from Sri Thanu, it turned out to be one of the most beautiful beaches on this island.

 A woman with a rucksack walks down a dirt track through a tropical forest towards a Koh Phangan beach, with palm trees and small huts visible along the shoreline in the background.